wenyao-h/Machine-Learning/README.md

 # Opt
-Some classic optimization alg implementation
+Some classic optimization alg implementation.
+Check .pdf for description.